GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 ## 5.6 What next for plain language?

-It seems clear that the so-called plain-language movement is a movement no more.
+It seems clear that the so-called plain language movement is a movement no more.
 Yet many key decision-makers in business and government see plain language as a sub-branch of the consumer movement.
 This misconception impedes plain language progress.
-For this reason, plain language needs to reposition itself so that those decision-makers see clear legal--and related--communications as important to their organization's success.
+For this reason, plain language needs to reposition itself so that those decision-makers see clear legal—and related—communications as important to their organization's success.
 I suggest a way to do that in section 8.

 ## 6\.
 Establishing some threshold realities

-Before we move on to consider how the plain language movement can reposition itself, let's confirm 2 things--just in case there's any doubt:
+Before we move on to consider how the plain language movement can reposition itself, let's confirm 2 things—just in case there's any doubt:

 - Plain language involves more than mere word substitution, see 6.1.
 - Plain language is just as accurate, as certain, and as precise as traditional legal drafting.
 Indeed, it is almost always more accurate, more certain, and more precise.
 Even judges prefer plain language, see 6.2.

 ## 6.1 Beyond mere word substitution

 In many ways, the phrase "plain language" is inaccurate.
 It places too much emphasis on language: on words and on sentences.
-The reality is that clear legal communication depends on much more than eradicating jargon--mere word substitution--and on much more than familiar sentence structure.
+The reality is that clear legal communication depends on much more than eradicating jargon—mere word substitution—and on much more than familiar sentence structure.

-Usually, rewriting a document in plain language involves rethinking the entire document--its content, language, structure, and design--while rigorously focusing on the audience and the purpose of the communication.
+Usually, rewriting a document in plain language involves rethinking the entire document—its content, language, structure, and design—while rigorously focusing on the audience and the purpose of the communication.
 It is this approach that leads to successful communication.

 These things are written about at length elsewhere.
 (23)

-## 6.2 Plain-language improves accuracy, certainty, and precision
+## 6.2 Plain language improves accuracy, certainty, and precision

 Lawyers are conscious of the accuracy, certainty, and precision of traditional legal language.
 They are sometimes initially concerned that plain language may jeopardize that accuracy, certainty, and precision.
 However, their concern can be put to one side.